 Overall, forex pairs can be categorised into three types: major forex pairs, minor forex pairs, and exotic forex pairs.

-The major forex pairs are the best forex pairs for scalping because they are the most heavily traded for speculative purposes or contribute towards the most volume related to economic transactions.
+The major forex pairs are the best forex pairs for scalping, and contain the best currencies for scalping forex, because they are the most heavily traded for speculative purposes or contribute towards the most volume related to economic transactions.

 The major forex pairs include the EUR/USD, GBP/USD and USD/JPY.
 Trading volume in any particular currency pair is very important because the more volume there is (also known as liquidity), the more stable price movements tend to be.